flare-foundation/flare-tx-sdk/README.md

 To track the process of signing and submitting of transactions to the network, the following [callbacks](src/network/callback.ts) can be registered with a `Network` object.

-The first three callbacks return a `boolean` and can be used to stop the transaction execution, e.g. if the tool is used only for transaction generation for offline signing.
+The first three callbacks return a `Boolean` and can be used to stop the transaction execution, e.g. if the tool is used only for transaction generation for offline signing.
 Note, however, that certain processes consist of several consecutive transactions that may depend on each other, and stopping a transaction may result in the failure of subsequent actions.

 ### Before transaction signature